 Goatbells.blog: curious observers who are passionate about being outdoors, all the while, respecting, celebrating and protecting our environment.
 Being outdoors ethically.
-Outdoor ethics is personal to each of us, some examples – US BLM and Wilderness Society
+Taking great photos of the beauty encountered, as well as our experiences, and then sharing on Goatbells.blog to encourage others to enjoy that beauty and get themselves outdoors for their own experiences.

 Why the name?